yuripiffer/zmed_exam_manager/README.md

 ## License
-This is an open-source and free software released
+This is an open-source and free software release.